The most common mistakes in GenAI adoption

 What if the chosen schedule is not the best?
 Could the store manager make a better forecast or a better distribution of tasks?

-Advanced analytics provide the tools to understand what the main productivity drivers are, what will be the workload along time and how to generate efficient schedules to tackle that workload.
+Advanced analytics provide the tools to understand what the main productivity drivers are, what will be the workload along time, and how to generate efficient schedules to tackle that workload.
 Everything should start with the mapping of the product or service delivery model, which comprises the set of tasks involved in preparing every item, with their necessary dependencies and precedencies.
 This helps clarify and structure what tasks are generated by each client order and define the roles and functions that will be impacted by it.

 To generate a demand forecast for each store, it is pivotal to analyze past data of demand per unit of time, which can go as granular as a 15-minute timeframe.
-Considering the measured productivity of each task, it is then possible to estimate the expectable workload per task and, as a result, per function.
+Considering the measured productivity of each task, it is then possible to estimate the expected workload per task and, as a result, per function.

 Optimization models are then used to generate efficient schedules that meet both legal restrictions and employee needs, enabling the exploration of a huge range of possibilities in a short period of time.